dnssd-wg/draft-ietf-dnssd-multi-qtypes/draft-ietf-dnssd-multi-qtypes.md

 ~~~
 {: #fig-qtx title="MQTYPE OPTION-DATA Format"}

-A list of 2-octet fields in network order (MSB first) each specifying a
+A list of 2-octet values in network order (MSB first) each specifying a
 DNS RRTYPE that must be for a data RRTYPE as described in
 {{Section 3.1 of !RFC6895}}.
-These are referred to as QTx in the following sections.
+Individual values from the list (with unspecified index "x") are referred to as QTx in the following sections.

 ## Client Request Generation